Add a new automation

 Add new automations by configuring its parameters.
 You must be a super, org, or mobile admin to add automations.
 Only super admins can manually change the lifecycle state of another super admin.

-Depending on the size of your organization, there may be a 24-hour delay between when your automation begins evaluating conditions and when the actions are executed.
+Depending on the size of your organization, there may be a 24-hour delay between when your automation begins evaluating conditions and when the actions are run.

 - In the Admin Console, go to Workflow > Automations.